ahmedfadeel/Medicalcare/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+The build artifacts will be stored in the `dist/` directory. se the `-prod` flag for a production build.

 ## Running unit tests